The Delta Survey

 The Delta Survey started as a personal project of Dr Jeffrey Spencer, plotting on a map of the Delta the locations of as many ancient mounds as could be identified, either from published sources or from personal visits.
 In 1997 the project was adopted by the Egypt Exploration Society and has since been published on our website.
 The online records of sites are continuously updated as new information becomes available and to date over 700 Delta tells are listed and described.

 The EES Delta Survey aims to record as much information as possible on ancient sites in the Nile Delta which are under threat from encroaching agriculture and the demands of an ever-increasing population.
-In 2007 the Delta Survey was adopted by the British Academy as an ‘approved project’ (see further here) and has also been recognised by inclusion in GoogleEarth’s Presentations TM
+In 2007 the Delta Survey was adopted by the British Academy as an ‘approved project’ (see further here) and has also been presented in in GoogleEarth TM

 Tell Yetwal wa Yuksur